supervisely/docs/apps/development/README.md

 This part of the documentation, which is mostly prose, begins with some background information about Supervisely Apps, then focuses on step-by-step instructions for getting the most out of Supervisely Apps.

 * Information
-  * What are Supervisely Apps?
+  * What Supervisely Apps are
   * Types of apps
+  * How app works under the hood
   * Application directory structure
   * Application config
+  * Recommendations for README file (imgurl to decrease repository size, etc...)
 * Prerequisites Installation
   * for MacOS
   * for Linux